JEschete/RA_Backlog_Timer/README.md

 A Python tool that syncs your RetroAchievements "Want to Play" list with completion time data from both HowLongToBeat and RetroAchievements player statistics.

 Plan your retro gaming backlog with accurate time estimates for both casual playthroughs and full mastery.

+**Note: This is rate limited to not overload RA or HLTB servers**

 ## Time Data Sources